Jorge332/SpleeterBox/README.md

 # SpleeterBox
-SpleeterBox is an implementation of Deezer's Spleeter library, that allows audio separation through the use of Machine Learning, this project is nothing fancy but I hope it helps some people out there.
+<b>SpleeterBox</b> is an implementation of Deezer's Spleeter library, that allows audio separation through the use of Machine Learning, this project is nothing fancy but I hope it helps some people out there.
 <br>
 <br>